 Wish You Were Here is presented by arrangement with Concord Theatricals on behalf of Samuel French, Inc. concordtheatricals.com

-This play includes profanity, explicit discussion of sex, and cigarette smoking.
+This play includes profanity, explicit discussion of sex, light haze, and cigarette smoking.

 Yale Repertory Theatre recognizes that audiences may have a variety of needs when engaging with the themes our work examines.
 If you wish to know more about the content of this play, please contact our box office at 203.432.1234 or firstname.lastname@example.org.
 We are happy to provide additional information for your visit to Yale Rep.